Each vs. Every: Differences between Each and Every

 When to Use Every

-We use every to talk about all members of a group together.
-The idea is that the statement is true for the whole group.
-Every is also followed by a singular noun and takes a singular verb.
+Use every to talk about all members of a group as a whole.
+Like each, it is followed by a singular noun and takes a singular verb.

 • Every student in the class passed the exam.